invariantlabs-ai/invariant/README.md

     })
 ```

-Guardrails integrates transparently as MCP or LLM proxy, checking and intercepting tool calls automatically, based on your rules.
+Guardrails integrates transparently as MCP or LLM proxy, checking and intercepting tool calls automatically based on your rules.

 ## Learn about writing rules